YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 										       AIO = OFF
    GDE>

 Then we can map the regions to the segments.
-Notice that even though the segment names (specified with the ``-dynamic`` qualifier) are entered in lower case, they converted to and displayed in upper case.
+Notice that even though the segment names (specified with the :code:`-dynamic` qualifier) are entered in lower case, they are converted to and displayed in upper case.

 .. code-block:: bash